rust-lang/blog.rust-lang.org/posts/inside-rust/2021-09-01-Splitting-const-generics.md

 Additionally, we have to figure out which types we *even want* to allow as const parameter types.
 This ties into the discussion about ["structural match"](https://github.com/rust-lang/rust/issues/74446), which is still ongoing.

-While the issues mentioned above are definitely not trivial, I wouldn't be surprised to see this ready for stabilization in a few months.
+While the issues mentioned above are definitely not trivial, it is definitely possible for this to be ready for stabilization in a few months.

 ### `feature(generic_const_exprs)`